 - Twice each semester, online students attend live on-site classes at our Chicago campus where they work with faculty members and on-site students

 - Coursework is spread over four years, making the curriculum manageable for practicing clinicians

 - Complete four classes per semester; intensive on-site classes are held each summer

 - Online access to the Robert Morris Thomas Jefferson Library’s physical and digital holdings and other electronic resources

-- Online technology required: an up-to-date computer system, high-speed internet access, a webcam, and an audio headset
+- Online technology required: software (provided by ICSW), an up-to-date computer system, high-speed internet access, a webcam, and an audio headset